konradburdzel/Windows-calculator/README.md

 ### JavaScript

-The calculator use JavaScript to common operation.
-All logic of calculator wrote in JavaScript programiing language.
+The calculator use JavaScript to all operation.
+Used OOP in JS.
+Divide project to parts and added relations between.

+Project divide to six parts.
+Main is app.js which start application.
+Next step launched Calculator.js.
+Calculator.js is brain of Windows 10 Calculator.

 ## Final Thoughts